Published 14 March 2019

 - reports required in relation to compulsory acquisitions under the Code (rule 57).

-- The Guidance Note has the following appendices:
+- The Guidance Note has the following schedules:

-- Appendix A: The Panel’s policy on the approval of independent advisers;
+- Schedule A: The Panel’s policy on the approval of independent advisers;

-- Appendix B: The information that must be provided to the Panel by a firm or individual (including subcontractors) applying to be approved to be an independent adviser; and
+- Schedule B: The information that must be provided to the Panel by a firm or individual (including subcontractors) applying to be approved to be an independent adviser; and

-- Appendix C: The statement of independence that must be included in the independent adviser’s published report.
+- Schedule C: The statement of independence that must be included in the independent adviser’s published report.

 - The Panel considers that the role of the independent adviser is critical to the effectiveness of the Code in regulating the market for the control of Code companies.